-Bowmans Creek, Glennies Creek and the Hunter River are not expected to be significantly impacted by the proposed mining activities and only minor impacts to channel morphology are anticipated directly from subsidence movements.
-A separate aquatic impact assessment has been prepared by Marine Pollution Research (2008).
+Bowmans Creek, Glennies Creek and the Hunter River are not expected to be directly impacted by the proposed mining activities and only minor impacts to channel morphology are anticipated directly from subsidence movements.

-Subsidence will alter the topography within the Application Area, potentially impacting on surface catchment flow patterns and altering the minor drainage lines.
+Subsidence will alter the topography within the site, potentially impacting on surface catchment flow patterns and altering the minor drainage lines.
 Changes in overland flow contributing to Bowmans Creek will be negligible and unlikely to impact on the quality of the aquatic habitats given the large seasonal and environmental variations already experienced within Bowmans Creek (ERM, 2006a).